 Having a Lost Key Disclaimer is incredibly important, as it allows Airbnb to take action should you file a claim against a guest.
-If an Airbnb listing does not have a clear and explicit Lost Key Disclaimer, then the cost of replacing the key will fall onto the host in most scenarios.
+If an Airbnb property does not have a clear and explicit Lost Key Disclaimer, then the cost of replacing the key will fall onto the host in most scenarios.

 - Passcodes for security systems/locked gates/etc.